Ros Drinkwater

-Ros Drinkwater (born 14 February 1944) is a Scottish-born actress, best known for her portrayal of Paul Temple's wife, Steve, in the eponymous television series, based on the character created by Francis Durbridge.
+Ros Drinkwater (14 February 1944 – July 2022) was a Scottish actress, best known for her portrayal of Paul Temple's wife, Steve, in the eponymous television series, based on the character created by Francis Durbridge.
 She later moved into photojournalism.

+Life and career

-Ros Drinkwater was born in Glasgow, Scotland on 14 February 1944.
+Drinkwater was born in Glasgow, Scotland on 14 February 1944.
 Her family was Anglo-Irish and her grandfather had been in the Indian Army.

 Drinkwater worked as a dancer in Las Vegas before turning to acting.
 In the late 1960s, she appeared in a number of episodes of British television series, including Dr Finlay's Casebook ("A Matter of Confidence", 1966), Champion House ("The Saddest Words", 1967), The Saint ("Invitation to Danger", 1968) and Special Branch ("The Kazmirov Affair", 1969).
 She also appeared briefly in the film Song of Norway (1970) as one of Franz Liszt's friends.

-Drinkwater's best known role was as Steve Temple (née Louise Harvey but in the earlier radio serials was a Fleet Street journalist using the name Steve Trent) the wife of writer/detective Paul Temple (Francis Matthews), in Paul Temple (1969–71).
+Drinkwater's best known role was as Steve Temple (née Louise Harvey; in the earlier radio serials, a Fleet Street journalist using the name Steve Trent) the wife of writer/detective Paul Temple (Francis Matthews), in Paul Temple (1969–71).
 This was a co-production by the BBC and Taurus films of Munich, West Germany.
 According to Matthews, Drinkwater chose her own "very expensive" designer clothes for the part.

 Paul Temple lasted for two years and was popular in West Germany.
-There appears to have been some disagreement between the BBC and Taurus over the casting of Steve Temple (who had been played in the radio series of Paul Temple from 1945-68 by Marjorie Westbury), the BBC wishing to drop Drinkwater, but Taurus favouring her retention.
+There appears to have been some disagreement between the BBC and Taurus over the casting of Steve Temple (who had been played in the radio series of Paul Temple from 1945-68 by Marjorie Westbury), with the BBC wishing to drop Drinkwater, but Taurus favouring her retention.

-Drinkwater subsequently became a photojournalist, based in Ireland, where she has a small farm in County Monaghan.
+Drinkwater subsequently became a photojournalist, based in Ireland, where she had a small farm in County Monaghan.

-Ros Drinkwater is sometimes referred to as the older sister of actor Carol Drinkwater but the two are not related.
+Drinkwater is sometimes referred to as the elder sister of actor Carol Drinkwater, but the two were not related.

+Drinkwater died from lung cancer in July 2022, aged 78.